 Before discussing the most dangerous insects, firstly have a brief look at the physiology and etymology of the insects.
-Insects are the small invertebrate animals that are more or less obviously segmented.
-Insects have six legs and a body consists of three parts which are head, thorax, and abdomen, and typically have one or two pairs of wings.
+Insects are small invertebrate animals that are more or less segmented.
+Insects have six legs and a body consisting of three parts which are the head, thorax, and abdomen, and typically have one or two pairs of wings.

 List of Most Dangerous Insects